The Equivariance Criterion in a Linear Model for Fixed-X Cases: Equivariance in the Linear Model

-{\arabic{section}} Consider the linear regression model ${\bf y}=X {\bf \boldsymbol\beta}+{\bf \epsilon}$, where ${\bf y}$ is an $n\times 1$ vector and $X$ is an $n\times p$ matrix.
-To derive the best equivariant estimators in a linear model, we will walk through the basic elements of equivariance criterion first.
-We will start from the basic concept of a population and provide a more general model than the common one.
+{\arabic{section}} Consider the linear regression model ${\bf y}=X {\bf \boldsymbol\beta}+{\bf \epsilon}$, where ${\bf y}$ is an $n\times 1$ vector, $X$ is an $n\times p$ matrix and ${\bf \epsilon}$ is the noise vector.
+To derive the best equivariant estimators in the model, we will walk through the basic elements of equivariance criterion first and then provide a linear model tuned for equivariance criterion starting from the basic concept of a population.

 {\bf Preservance of the Model}: Without loss of generalities, we assume that the design matrix $X$ is predetermined and of full rank with $n\geq p+1$, where only the response ${\bf y}$ is random and thus transformations only on ${\bf y}$ will be considered.
-For a fixed-X linear model, it can be viewed that the samples actually come from different populations as in the experimental design.
-Such a fact imposes a restriction over the choice of the transformation group, in addition to the specification of the model.
-Equivariance criterion implicitly requires the transformations over the samples from the same population to be identical while poses no restriction for samples from different populations.
-Therefore, it is of essence to determine the populations inside a linear model.
+For a fixed-$X$ linear model, it can be viewed that the samples actually come from different populations as in the experimental design, which imposes a restriction over the choice of the transformation group, in addition to the specification of the model.
+Equivariance criterion implicitly requires the transformations over the samples from the same population to be identical while being distinct for samples from different populations.
+Therefore, it is of essence to determine the number of populations inside a linear model.

-For the fixed-X cases, one can argue that there can only be $p$ populations inside the linear model as the rank of the design matrix is $p$.
-To simplify the discussion, we will start with $X$ with the first linearly independent $p$ rows and $n-p$ repeated rows of the pth row, i.e., $X=({\bf X_1,X_2,\ldots,X_p,\ldots,X_p})'$, as one is to take one sample point from each first $p-1$ populations and $n-p+1$ sample points from the last one.
-In this regard, we will assume that $\epsilon_i$'s are independently distributed as a normal distribution with mean $0$ and unknown variance $\sigma_i^2$, with $\sigma_j^2=\sigma_p^2$ when $j\geq p+1$.
+For the fixed-$X$ cases, one can argue that there can only be $p$ populations inside the linear model as the rank of the design matrix is $p$.
+In this regard, we will assume that $\epsilon_{i_j}$'s are independently distributed as a normal distribution with mean $0$ and unknown variance $\sigma_i^2$, $i=1,\ldots,p$.
 Thus, we have the normal linear model tuned for equivariance criterion as follows, \be